sjathin/v4/content/jobs/Amazon/index.md

 url: 'https://www.amazon.com/'
 ---

-- Completed an internship entirely starting from design to launching it world wide 100\% on the Amazon retail app.
+- Completed through an entire project delivery life-cycle.
+- Full stack development, wrote and reviewed code in Java, Spring boot, JSP, Angular, Jquery, Unit testing (Junit, angular unit tests) and CSS.
+- Launched 100% on the Amazon retail app and monitored metrics - response time, CPU, memory etc, using A/B Testing, cloud watch.
-- The new page increased the views by 78% on average world wide.
+- Resulted in increment of page views by 78% on average World wide.